My hiatus started out innocent enough. But as days flew by and seasons passed, I realized time can paralyze even the best-intentioned.

 Life’s competitive.
 Especially in the nation’s capital where droves of smart, ambitious climbers come to conquer and leave their mark on the most powerful city in the world.

-Then I grabbed my Bible.
+Luckily my second move was to grab my Bible.
 And like a perfectly-timed Jesus bomb, this scripture leapt off the page:

 “… [H]e has reconciled you unto himself through the death of Christ … as a result he has brought you into his own presence, and you are holy and blameless as you stand before him without a single fault.
 But you must continue to believe this truth and stand firmly in it.”
 Colossians 1:22-23